+Looking for the best day trips from Dublin?
 Dublin is the capital of the Republic of Ireland and the largest city too.
 Day trips from Dublin are manageable, you can go anywhere in Ireland and back again in a day.
 Touring outside Dublin is best done when you rent a car (just be sure to get insurance, as there are lots of narrow streets).

-Cliffs of Moher, the biggest attraction in Ireland, takes 3 hours from the capital but it is worthy once you get to see the breathtaking view, the beautiful cliffs are 700+ feet above the big Atlantic Ocean.
+Cliffs of Moher, the biggest attraction in Ireland, takes 3 hours from the capital but it is worth it once you get to see the breathtaking view, the beautiful cliffs are 700+ feet above the big Atlantic Ocean.
 In the south part of Ireland, the greenery of the Wicklow Mountains lie.

 Nearby Giant’s Causeways is a rope bridge, the Carrick-a-Rede Rope Bridge suspended almost 100 ft above sea level, connecting the cliffs across the Atlantic Ocean.
 To polish off the outdoorsy phase of your Ireland tour, Howth is the best spot for it, as you can have the fresh sea air, coastal crafts and a scrumptious seafood meal before heading to the city capital.